laurentb/symfttpd/README.md

 ### How?

 First of all you need to configure symfttpd with a `symfttpd.conf.php` file.

+    benjamin:~/dev/project benjamin $ php symfttpd.phar init

+*The init command is available since the version 2.1 of Symfttpd.*

 Symfttpd looks for the configuration file:

 * in you home directory, this file must be named `.symfttpd.conf.php`
 * in the root directory of your project (or in config/ for a symfony 1.x project)